DUI Charge? Free First Phone or Office Legal Consultation

 - No entry into Canada

-If your police blood or breath alcohol test was .15% or higher, or if you refused the breath/blood test, the 1st time DUI offense penalties are greater.
-And there are much harsher mandatory DUI jail terms, fines & license revocation penalties for a second or third DUI offense.
-Especially if within 7 years of a prior DUI.
+If your police blood or breath alcohol test was .15% or higher, or if you refused the breath or blood test, the 1st time DUI offense penalties are greater.
+And there are much harsher mandatory DUI jail terms, fines, & license revocation penalties for a second or third DUI offense.
+Especially if within 7 years of a prior DUI conviction.
+Also, there are mandatory Ignition Interlock Device (IID) requirements of one year (1st DUI), five years (2nd DUI), & ten years (3rd DUI).

-In addition to the above court imposed DUI penalties, you also face an additional Department of Licensing administrative suspension of your driver's license...even if you are found not guilty of the DUI in court.
-This additional DOL license suspension penalty is imposed if your police breath/blood alcohol test was .08% or higher.
+In addition to the above court imposed DUI penalties, you also face an additional Department of Licensing administrative suspension of your Washington State driver's license...even if you are found not guilty of the DUI in court.
+This additional DOL license suspension penalty is imposed if your police breath or blood alcohol test was .08% or higher.
 Or if you refused to take the test during your DUI arrest.

 These above issues are what you face after being arrested & charged with a DUI.
-But you have strong defenses to DUI and Physical Control which you need to raise that may greatly help to your case.
-And there is always the DUI Deferred Prosecution alcohol/drug treatment and case dismissal option for those with severe alcohol/drug problems who are willing to immediately enter long term treatment.
+But there are strong defenses to DUI and Physical Control.
+These defenses can be raised by an experienced lawyer to help your case.
+And there is always the DUI Deferred Prosecution alcohol or drug treatment and case dismissal option for those with serious alcohol or drug problems who are willing to enter a two year treatment program.

-DEPARTMENT OF LICENSING - Driver License Suspension Telephone Hearings Information (For DUI Cases Only)
+DEPARTMENT OF LICENSING - Driver License Suspension Telephone Hearings Information for DUI cases

-If you believe your driver license may already be suspended or revoked due to a Lynnwood DUI or any other DUI, you may contact the Washington State Department of Licensing at their website:http://www.dol.wa.gov/ to find out your current license status.
+If you believe your driver license may already be suspended or revoked due to a Lynnwood DUI or any other DUI, you may contact the Washington State Department of Licensing at their website: https://www.dol.wa.gov to find out your current license status.